-This means that you can decide when you want to learn and how much time you want to dedicate to studying.
+This means you can decide when you want to learn and how much time you want to study.

-And you can study from wherever you want: you only need a device and a stable Internet connection!
+And you can study anywhere: you only need a device and a stable Internet connection!

 What’s more, when you learn Italian (or any other language) online, you can use different resources and implement them.